kyma-project/kyma/docs/03-tutorials/03-set-up-idp.md

 You must now define which individuals or groups should have access to which Kyma resources because the default setup does not provide access to any.
 You need to model permissions using the [RBAC concept](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

-By default, Kyma comes with the following Cluster Roles:
+By default, Kyma comes with the following ClusterRoles:

 - **kyma-admin**: gives full admin access to the entire cluster
 - **kyma-namespace-admin**: gives full admin access to the specific Namespace